SwenProject/TourPlanner/README.md

 - Generate PDF reports
 - Export tours as JSON files
 - Import  tours from JSON files
+- Generate a summary of the tour and it's comments using GPT-3

 ## Dependencies
 - JavaFX